henter/chain-list-org/README.md

 Your feedback and contributions are welcome!

-## Improve
+## fork improvements

- - Support WalletConnect
+ - support WalletConnect (but some mobile wallet not support custom network)
  - fix `Add to Wallet` issue
+ - search debounce
  - UI minor update
  - chain icons update
+ - chains static data for load performance, and sync from [chains](https://github.com/ethereum-lists/chains) every 5 minutes automatically.

 ## Licence